- ANTIOXIDANT SCIENCE

 To help protect your DNA you can avoid carcinogens within your surroundings and can take extra precautions to protect your body from excessive UV exposure.
 Eating whole foods and a natural diet paired with wearing sunscreen is a great way you can help protect your DNA from mutation and potential problems.

 External parts of the body like the skin need extra support as they are constantly being bombarded by external stressors that can lead to damage at a cellular level.
-Having a good skincare regime, taking skin support supplements, and applying a daily sunscreen is an effective way at maintaining your skin's cellular health and youthful appearance.
+Having a good skincare regime, taking skin support supplements, and applying a daily sunscreen are effective ways to maintain healthy cells within your skin and promote a youthful appearance.

 Cellular health is a perspective of health that focuses on the unique needs your body has at a cellular level.
 Ensuring your body is supported at its most basic level can help with your overall wellbeing and ensure you are getting the most out of your health and wellness efforts.